renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 <aside class="hook">

 The Mud-Skipper prefer flowing water, to avoid the stagnant pools of the Judges.
-The black slime colours many of their myths and serves as a 'satan' figure—even though Mud-Skipper themselves are (slightly) more resistant than most to their influence.
+The black slime colours many of their myths and serves as a 'satan' figure — even though Mud-Skipper themselves are (slightly) more resistant than most to their influence.

 </aside>